Meta challenges UK media regulator over online safety fees - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-Meta's Legal Challenge Against Ofcom's Online Safety Act Fees
+Meta's Legal Challenge Against Ofcom's Online Safety Act Enforcement

-LONDON, May 7 (Reuters) - Facebook and Instagram owner Meta is bringing a legal challenge against Britain's media regulator Ofcom over how fees and penalties are calculated under the government's Online Safety Act, London's High Court heard on Thursday.
+LONDON, May 7 (Reuters) - Facebook and Instagram owner Meta is challenging Britain's media regulator Ofcom over how fees and penalties under the Online Safety Act are calculated, London's High Court heard on Thursday.

-An Ofcom spokesperson said in a statement that fees and penalties under the law are based on a provider's qualifying worldwide revenue.
+An Ofcom spokesperson said the regulator had set fees and penalties based on a provider's qualifying worldwide revenue.

 "Disappointingly, Meta are objecting to the payment of fees, and any penalties that could be levied on companies in future, that are calculated on this basis," Ofcom said.

-Ofcom's lawyer Javan Herberg told the High Court that Ofcom "intends to issue invoices (for fees) in Q3 of this year, most likely September", and could have to pay refunds if Meta's challenge succeeds.
+Ofcom's lawyer Javan Herberg said the regulator intends to issue invoices for fees in the third quarter, most likely in September, and could have to pay refunds if Meta's challenge succeeds.

 (Reporting by Sam Tobin.
 Editing by Paul Sandle and Mark Potter)